-• Insure the most effective pollution controls and disposal methods are in place.
+- Insure the most effective pollution controls and disposal methods are in place.
 Don't allow the justification that they are too expensive to prevent this investment.
-As Philip Crosby said regarding quality, the cost of not implementing them is far costlier than the cost of investing in them.

-- 3. Involve employees at all levels in identifying and solving unsafe and unhealthy situations, conditions and issues to help reduce their ill effects and the stress that these situations cause.
-Of course, make them safe, healthy, and workable. - 4.
-Provide effective leadership, management and, interactive skills to eliminate poor communication, threats, and ineffective handling of reporting of health issues and concerns, including accidents and incidents.
+As Philip Crosby said regarding quality, the cost of not implementing them is far costlier than the cost of investing in them. - 3.
+Involve employees at all levels in identifying and solving unsafe and unhealthy situations, conditions and issues to help reduce their ill effects and the stress that these situations cause.
+Of course, make them safe, healthy and workable. - 4.
+Provide effective leadership, management and interactive skills to eliminate poor communication, threats and ineffective handling of reporting of health issues and concerns, including accidents and incidents.
 Stress levels can build to high levels with increasing concerns over possible consequences to reporting health or safety incidents and cause non-reporting to occur. - 5.
-Insure incentive systems intended to increase productivity or prevent accidents, injuries and health/environmental incidents are not actually causing rushing and increased levels of fear and stress.
+Insure incentive systems intended to increase productivity or prevent accidents, injuries and health/environmental incidents are not actually causing rushing and increased levels of stress.
 Real or perceived pressures from oneself or others to rush to produce or to meet a numerical goal (even safety goals) can create situations where serious incidents can occur. - 6.
-Train accident and incident investigation teams in coaching and counseling methods to insure constructive, educational interactions.
-Improperly handled incident investigations can negatively impact a person's sense of well-being. - 7.
-Take the initiative, as management and labor leadership, to proactively address the causes of various health and wellness issues: - Correct workplace conditions and environments. - Learn skills to communicate and interact constructively with all employees. - Make continual improvements in identified and needed areas. - Provide needed resources for training and improvements.

-• Give people the ability to be healthy, safe and make corrections that will support themselves and others.

-- 8. Provide people with classes for needed skills and techniques to manage, reduce, and prevent stress buildup and health or problems related to wellness.
-These can include:

-- Stress reduction and relaxation

-- Physical fitness
+Accident and incident investigation teams need to be trained in coaching and counseling methods to insure constructive, educational interactions. - 7.
+Management and labor leadership must take the initiative to proactively address the causes of various health issues: - Correct workplace conditions and environments. - Learn skills to communicate and interact constructively with all employees. - Make continual improvements in identified and needed areas. - Provide needed resources for training and improvements. - Give people the ability to be healthy, safe and make corrections. - 8.
+Provide people with classes for needed skills and techniques to manage, reduce and prevent stress buildup and health problems.
+These can include: - Stress reduction and relaxation - Physical fitness - Nutrition - Time management and goal setting - Personal and team management - Assertiveness training and constructive communication

-- Nutrition

-- Time management and goal setting

-- Personal and team management

-• Assertiveness training and constructive communication

-Remembering that safety means to be free from danger, injury or harm, health and wellness are essential components in an organization's efforts to maintain the highest levels of safety.
-Necessary resources must be provided to educate everyone affected and implement the strategies to effectively address health and wellness issues.
+Remembering that safety means to be free from danger, injury or harm, health is an essential component in an organization's efforts to maintain the highest levels of safety.
+Necessary resources must be provided to educate everyone affected and implement the strategies to effectively address health issues.
 Anything less would not allow for a total safety effort.